Premiership of Imran Khan: Economy

-Khan inherited a twin balance of payments and debt crisis with a large current account deficit and fiscal deficit in 2018.
+Khan inherited a twin balance of payments and debt crisis with large current account and fiscal deficits in 2018, as well as public debt of Rs30 trillion.
+Its servicing compelled the government to take additional loans, including $24 billion for the repayment and servicing of past loans.
 His government sought to stabilise the economy through austerity measures, structural reforms, and a $6 billion bailout package from the International Monetary Fund (IMF).
 These measures included slashing subsidies, devaluing the rupee, and setting ambitious tax revenue targets.
-However, critics pointed out that these policies represented a significant departure from Khan's election promise of building an Islamic welfare state.
-Khan's government increased gas and electricity tariffs, leading to frustration among citizens as the rise in tariffs and taxes strained their daily lives.
-The government increased duties and taxes to cut down the import bill, which, along with record-high remittances, helped narrow the current account deficit to 1.1% of GDP in FY20.
+The Financial Times characterised these measures as a departure from his election promise to establish an Islamic welfare state.
+Khan's government increased gas and electricity tariffs and imposed new taxes.